Please note if your tree is on council owned land please refer to trees

 If you are looking to carry out works to trees, it is important to check if the tree is protected by a Tree Preservation Order or if it is within a Conservation Area.
 You can do this by contacting us via email firstname.lastname@example.org.

-Before carrying out works to trees which are protected by a Tree Preservation Order (TPO) you must obtain written consent from us.
+Before carrying out works to trees which are protected by a Tree Preservation Order (TPO) you must obtain written consent from the Council.
 An Order prohibits the following works to trees without prior consent:

 Further information on TPOs, the validation and application process can be found on the Government website.